Why are delinquent accounts posted on the internet?

-Question 6 above, the name will be removed the next business day.
+Question 6 above, we remove the name the next business day.

 Who should I contact if I feel a name is on the list in error?

-See the contact information at the bottom of this page.
+See the contact information listed at the bottom of this page.

 Why can the department publish my name and address?